-Cars, trucks, motorcycles, mopeds, motor scooters and other motorized vehicles, are prevalence on the roads especially in the warmer months.
+Cars, trucks, motorcycles, mopeds, motor scooters, and other motorized vehicles, are prevalent on the roads, especially in the warmer months.
 People who are on vacation may be unfamiliar with the roadways, which can cause them to become distracted or lost which could increase the risk of being involved in an accident.
-Additionally, people attending parties, going to beaches, eating out at restaurants and consuming alcohol, should not operate a motor vehicle.
+Additionally, people attending parties, going to beaches, eating out at restaurants, and consuming alcohol, should not operate a motor vehicle.
 This greatly increases the risk of becoming involved in an accident.
-Speeding, reckless driving, not stopping for red lights and otherwise violating various motor vehicle laws, will also greatly add to the risk of being involved in an accident.
+Speeding, reckless driving, not stopping for red lights, and otherwise violating various motor vehicle laws, will also greatly add to the risk of being involved in an accident.
 Common sense and responsible behavior should be the minimum guidelines to use when operating a motor vehicle.

 Slip and Fall and Trip and Fall Accidents

-Many people attend events, parties and gatherings at places which are unfamiliar to them.
-The risk of being injured in someplace unfamiliar when coupled with hazards, such as drinking, excessive amounts of water on the ground, being out at night where there is insufficient lighting and walking in areas that are in a state of disrepair, will increase the risk of tripping and falling or slipping and falling and are specially present during the warm summer months.
+Many people attend events, parties, and gatherings at places that are unfamiliar to them.
+The risk of being injured in someplace unfamiliar when coupled with hazards, such as drinking, excessive amounts of water on the ground, being out at night where there is insufficient lighting, and walking in areas that are in a state of disrepair, will increase the risk of tripping and falling or slipping and falling and are especially present during the warm summer months.
 It is important to have on the proper footwear, limit your alcohol consumption, watch where you are going and be on the lookout for any hazard that can cause you to become injured.